AntonOsika/proto_agi/README.md

 # A maximally general LLM agent

-_Warning: This code executes LLM generated code and can destroy your computer or worse.
+_Warning: This code executes LLM generated code and can mess up your computer or worse.
 Don't run it._

 If you are destructively curious, you could _hypothetically_: